ThomasRohde/concept-hierarchy-designer/README.md

 2. **Add child concepts** - Click the "+" button on any node
 3. **Navigate efficiently** - Use arrow keys to move between nodes, or click to select
 4. **Reorganize** - Drag and drop nodes to restructure your hierarchy
-5. **Use Magic Wand** - Generate AI-suggested child concepts for any node
+5. **Use Magic Wand** - Generate AI-suggested child concepts using customizable prompts for any node
+6. **Manage AI prompts** - Create and switch between different AI generation strategies in the Prompts page
 6. **Edit nodes** - Modify labels and descriptions by pressing Enter or clicking the edit icon
 7. **View capability cards** - Click the capability card icon to see hierarchical overviews